wp-plugins/orbisius-simple-feedback/readme.txt

 * made the feedback box and the email box occupy as much space as the feedback container so they looks nicer.
 * Set the default align to be bottom right
 * Added an uninstall.php file.
+* Added an option to include an image (lightbulb) near the call to action - image from famfamfam
 * Tested with WP 3.8.1

 = 1.0.1 =